 The same is true for email campaigns: Engaging your email subscribers is vital in terms of encouraging prospects to become loyal customers and increasing brand revenue.

-The following are some of the major engagement metrics used in those ISP algorithms.
-You can also use these metrics as an indication of whether or not your emails are successfully engaging subscribers:
+The following are some of the major email engagement metrics used in those ISP algorithms.
+You can also use these key performance indicators (KPIs) to let you know whether or not your emails are successfully engaging subscribers:

 Positive Engagement Metrics:

-- Opens — Keep in mind that your email will only be counted as opened if the images are downloaded by your subscribers who have their images automatically turned off
+- Email Open Rate — What does the open rate of your email indicate?
+Keep in mind that your email will only be counted as opened if the images are downloaded by your subscribers who have their images automatically turned off

 - Clicks — Number of subscribers who click links in your emails